pls-shareit/web/README.md

 A modern-looking web frontend for [ShareIt](https://github.com/pls-shareit/api).

 **Warning:** This is a pre-release.
-The frtontend does not yet do anything useful.
+The frontend does not yet do anything useful.

 ## Setup